weltam/airbyte/graviton2/README.md

 # install java

-this should be upgraded to the latest java.. why java 14?
+this should be upgraded to the latest java.. why java 14? i've upgrade to the latest 17

 ```
 ./setup-java.sh
 ```

+# upgrade gradle to 7.2

+needed to comply with jdk 17

 # install nodejs